afroditeapp/afrodite-backend/docs/account.md

 When user account is in this state the app launches to the account setup screen.
 In this screen it is possible to move account to 'pending deletion' state.
-Also if admin gives user some admin capabilities it is possible to partly skip the initial setup.
+Also if admin gives user some admin permissions it is possible to partly skip the initial setup.

 Possible state transfers: